Waisoon123/IS483-T1-Portfolio-Marketplace/API_DOCUMENTATION.md

 - `200 OK` on success, with the token details as the response body.
 - `401 Unauthorized` if the credentials are incorrect.

+### `POST /api/token/refresh/`
+Refreshes an authentication token.

+**Request Body:**

+- `refresh_token`: string, required

+**Response:**

+- `200 OK` on success, with the new token as the response body.
+- `401 Unauthorized` if the token is invalid.

+### `GET /api/access/user-id`
+Grants access based on user ID.

+**Response:**

+- `200 OK` on success, with access details as the response body.

+### `GET /api/semantic-search-portfolio-companies/`

+Performs a semantic search on portfolio companies.

+**Query Parameters:**

+- `query`: string, required.
+The search query to perform.
+For example, "AI and machine learning company in the healthcare sector".

+**Response:**

+- `200 OK` on success, with a list of portfolio companies name that match the search query as the response body.
+- `400 Bad Request` if the `query` parameter is missing or invalid. tionally filtered by tech sectors and main office locations.